-Dear Current and Former Second Generation Family members,
+Dear Current and Former Second-Generation members of the Family International,

 Although we have written a number of apologies in Letters published since 1993, we felt we could express these more personally if we published an apology specifically addressed to each of you, the second generation of the Family, whether you are still a member or have chosen another path for your life.

-We acknowledge that some of Dad’s writings misapplied the Law of Love to sexual contact between adults and minors, and as such were the direct cause of any misconduct that occurred at that time.
+We acknowledge that some of David Berg’s writings misapplied the Law of Love to sexual contact between adults and minors, and as such were the direct cause of any misconduct that occurred at that time.
 This was rectified in 1986, when any sexual contact between adults and minors was banned.

 We regret that this policy was not in place during the earlier years of the Family to protect minors from hurt or harm.
 Sadly, because such rules were not in place, some of you experienced inappropriate sexual contact with adults, and we acknowledge that abusive actions occurred.
 You should not have been exposed to such situations.
 It was wrong that it happened.
 We are deeply sorry for this.
 If any harmful occurrences of any kind happened to you at any point during your time in the Family, we are truly sorry.